hopsoft/local_bus/README.md

 This delay can be configured via the `:wait` option in the constructor (default: 5).

 > [!IMPORTANT]
-> This wait allows some time for processing pending messages at exit, but this is not guaranteed.
+> This wait time allows for processing pending messages at exit, but is not guaranteed.
 > Factor for potential message loss when designing your system.
 > For example, idempotency _i.e. messages that can be re-published without unintended side effects_.